ee538/AutoGradingScript/FAQ/FAQ.md

 ### Q2

 - I have passed all my test cases locally but I got **memory misuse errors** as follow when running the grading script.
 I don't understand what those errors mean given by the grading script.
+Should I just ignore them?